THE ULTIMATE GUIDE TO MICROSOFT EMPLOYEE BENEFITS

 As a Microsoft employee, you have a suite of benefits and savings plans available to you.

-In this content hub, we help you understand how the various programs work, maximize the value, and importantly, how to optimize the benefits to reduce your taxes and boost your savings.
+In this content hub, we help you understand how the various Microsoft employee benefits work, maximize their value, and importantly, how to optimize the benefits to reduce your taxes and boost your savings.
 With this guide you'll have the confidence that you're making smart financial decisions and not wonder what you're missing.

 Compensation and Benefits at Microsoft